-The research team and the central offices use the UW electronic research administration system to manage the proposal lifecycle.
-The system is comprised of three modules: SAGE, SPAERC, and SERA.
+The research team and the central offices use the SAGE Suite electronic research administration system to manage the proposal lifecycle.
+The system is comprised of three components, that access the shared SAGE Suite database.

 All research proposals submitted to sponsors external to the university go through the following process: